John O'Brien (poet): Life

 His poetry was very popular in Australia and was well received in Ireland and the United States.

-Hartigan died in Lewisham, an inner suburb of Sydney in 1952.
+Hartigan died in Lewisham, an inner suburb of Sydney, in 1952.

 Works

 Hartigan wrote under the pseudonym "John O'Brien."
 His verse celebrated the lives and mores of the outback pastoral folk he ministered to as a peripatetic curate in the southern New South Wales and Riverina towns of Thurgoona, Berrigan and Narrandera, in the first two decades of the 20th century.

 The refrain We'll all be rooned from his poem Said Hanrahan has entered colloquial Australian English as a jocular response to any prediction of dire consequences arising, particularly, from events outside the interlocutor's control.

 He also wrote a number of articles on early Irish priests in Australia, later collected in The Men of '38 and Other Pioneer Priests.

 Legacy

 His most popular book of poetry was filmed in 1925 as Around the Boree Log.

-A John O'Brien Festival is held annually in Narrandera.
+A John O'Brien Festival was held annually in Narrandera.
+The John O'Brien Heritage Museum is located in Audley Street.